 - Gain oversight over multiple projects

-As you can see, the DevOps team handles a lot of workload so that you don’t have to.
+As you can see, the DevOps team handles a large workload, so you don’t have to.
 WP has over 40,000 features in its plug-in depository alone, not to mention the mandatory quarterly core updates.
 Aside from that, your business will have to evolve and change over time, which requires further tweaks.

-Therefore, there’s a lot of stuff to check, test, approve, remove, and so on.
+Therefore, there’s much to check, test, approve, remove, and so on.
 A good example is Etsy, a website where people buy and sell arts and crafts.
-Etsy makes around 50 changes to their website per day, and they manage this effectively because of DevOps.
-Now imagine having to do all the work all by yourself?
+Etsy makes around 50 changes to its website daily, managing this effectively because of DevOps.
+Now imagine having to do all the work all by yourself.

-If you’re curious to know how a DevOps team and WP relate and how they can make your site more functional, faster, more reliable and efficient, you just have to monitor the progress.
-Of course, changes don’t happen overnight, but in time you’ll see that your WP site is vastly improving thanks to your DevOps.
+You must monitor the progress if you’re curious to know how a DevOps team and WP relate and how they can make your site more functional, faster, reliable, and efficient.
+Of course, changes don’t happen overnight, but you’ll see your WP site vastly improving in time thanks to your DevOps.
 Here are a few of the metrics you can track to measure the outcome:

-- WP site downtime – The best you can hope for is 99.99% uptime for your site.
+- WP site downtime – The best you can hope for is 99.99% uptime.
 Short downtimes are sometimes necessary to install updates.

 - WP site speed – Page loading speed is a vital factor.
 By monitoring this metric, you can see how fast your pages are and if they’re loading faster or slower over time.

-- Customer satisfaction rate – Happy customers are the best sign that everything works exceptionally well.
-If something doesn’t work well, customers soon become quite vocal about it.
+- Customer satisfaction rate—Happy customers are the best sign that everything works exceptionally well.
+If something doesn’t work well, customers soon become pretty vocal about it.

-- WP updates – You can monitor this metric to determine if your site is up to date at all times.
-It’s a good way to see if your DevOps are doing what they’re supposed to do.
+- WP updates—You can monitor this metric to ensure that your site is always up to date.
+It’s an excellent way to see if your DevOps are doing what they’re supposed to do.